Billing and Account Management FAQs

 - Choose your account name in the navigation bar, and then choose My security credentials.

-- Choose Change next to AWS account email address.
+- Choose Change next to Amazon Web Services account email address.

 - Enter your updated email address, and then choose Change email address.

-Q: How do I update the tax settings in my AWS account?
+Q: How do I update the tax settings in my Amazon Web Services account?

-To update your VAT/Fapiao settings in your AWS account, sign in to the Tax Settings page of the Billing and Cost Management console, and update the fields that you want to change.
+To update your VAT/Fapiao settings in your Amazon Web Services account, sign in to the Tax Settings page of the Billing and Cost Management console, and update the fields that you want to change.
 The Tax Settings page includes information, such as your tax registration address, tax registration number, bank information, and invoice mailing address.

-After you update the tax settings, AWS Support will contact you as soon as possible to assist you in completing your tax setup.
+After you update the tax settings, Amazon Web Services Support will contact you as soon as possible to assist you in completing your tax setup.

-For more information, watch the video How to complete Tax Setting in AWS Support Guide.
+For more information, watch the video How to complete Tax Setting in Amazon Web Services Support Guide.

 Q: When do I receive my bill?